dcorney/dcorney.github.io/_posts/2022-12-09-inevitable-gpt3-post.md

 ----
-[^1]: Presumbly - it's not open source and there's very little information about how the model was trained, what training data was used, or what exactly is shown in the interface, all of which is very frustrating.
+[^1]: Or so I assume -- it's not open source and there's very little information about how the model was trained, what training data was used, or what exactly is shown in the interface, all of which is very frustrating.

 [^2]: LLM = **l**arge **l**anguage **m**odel, such as GPT3 or BERT: a statistical model of language, primarily capturing the probability with which different words follow each other in natural text.
 While we're at it, *GPT* stands for *generative pre-trained transformer* and *BERT* is *Bidirectional Encoder Representations from Transformers*.